tianshijing/ScalingOpt/README.md

 ## 📢 News

+[2026.1] We are always welcoming new members to join us.
+ScalingOpt has now supplemented the A-Summary-Sheet-of-Optimization-in-Deep-Learning (collecting over 100 types of optimizers), authored by Yifeng Liu.

 [2025.12] ScalingOpt team has published its first blog post: [Backbone-Optimizer Coupling Bias: The Hidden Co-Design Principle](https://tianshijing.github.io/ScalingOpt/pages/blogs/ScalingOpt/bocb.html).
 Welcome to read it!

 [2025.11] ScalingOpt has been officially released and is currently undergoing continuous improvement and expansion of its content.
 Please stay tuned!